Project H.O.P.E. The Blade

 In keeping with the example set by the blade, the Spirit of the Blade Award is made to the (non-leader) individual on the annual Project H.O.P.E. trip to Appalachia who, in the collective wisdom of the leaders making the trip, most closely exemplifies the Spirit of the Blade.

-The recipient is awarded the plaque and certificate signifying his or her selection as the (non-leader) person on the trip who has most unselfishly expended the limits of his or her talents and energy in pursuit of the Project H.O.P.E. mission of helping the poorest of the poor.
+The recipient is awarded the plaque and certificate signifying his or her selection as the (non-leader) person on the trip who has most unselfishly expended the limits of his or her talents and energy in pursuit of the Project H.O.P.E. mission of helping our friends in need.

 The recipient is privileged to retain the plaque for a period of eleven months.
 The plaque must be returned to the Our Lady of Mount Carmel Appalachia Project Hope group by June 1 of the calendar year following award so that the tradition of the Spirit of the Blade may continue to be honored annually at the conclusion of each Project HOPE trip to Appalachia.